CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 4. Adjust the necessary parameters in CNNStriatalSegmentation_call.m; supply the paths for the files and subfolders as instructed therein and as described below:

-	For first time set-up of the pipeline only, modify the variables segmentation_python_code, cnn_reslice_template and segmentation_directory.
+	A)For first time set-up of the pipeline only, modify the variables segmentation_python_code, cnn_reslice_template and segmentation_directory.
 Segmentation_python_code refers to the path of script orig_mod_NNEval.py, included in this github repository.
 Reslice_template.nii refers 		  to the path of reslice_template.nii, included in this github repository.
 Segmentation_directory refers to the path of the 				StriatalSegmentation folder, included in this repository.

-	For each run of the pipeline involving different subjects, the following are required and the paths must be adjusted: 					segmentation_intermediate_directory,t1_acpc_dc_restore_brain,nat_acpc_brainmask, and bold_template_image.
+	B)For each run of the pipeline involving different subjects, the following are required and the paths must be adjusted:						segmentation_intermediate_directory,t1_acpc_dc_restore_brain,nat_acpc_brainmask, and bold_template_image.

 		Segmentation_intermediate_directory refers to the directory where all intermediate and final outputs of this CNN pipeline will be saved for each subject run.

 		T1_acpc_dc_restore_brain refers to the path of the T1 weighted MRI image (in NAT space) relating to the subject used for this run.

 		Nat_acpc_brainmask refers to the path of the brain mask relating to the subject used for this run.

 		Bold_template_image refers to the path of the bold functional MRI image relating to the subject used for this run.

 5. Ensure SPM12 and tippVol are on your path in MATLAB and run the script CNNStriatalSegmentation_call.m.

-6. You may now inspect your final striatal segmentations for both your structural and functional images, found in the segmentation_intermediate_directory from CNNStriatalSegmentation_call.m, in an image viewer of your choice.
+6. You may now inspect your final striatal segmentations for both your structural and functional images, found in the segmentation_intermediate_directory (whose path you edited in CNNStriatalSegmentation_call.m from step 5), in an image viewer of your choice.
 Our team used MRIcron, a free tool readily available at: https://www.nitrc.org/projects/mricron.
 The directory also contains intermediates generated in the pipeline, which may be viewed.

 III.
 PIPELINE STEPS